Imagen dinámica

 Creating Atmospheres with Color

-Color has the power to set the emotional tone of an illustration.
+Color has the power to establish the emotional tone of an illustration.
 Using the principles of the color wheel, you can create specific atmospheres that complement the narrative of your work.
 For example:

 • Warm colors (reds, oranges, yellows) can evoke energy, passion, or warmth.